 7. Epigenetic information in cellular components can be mapped at scale using technology (Sweden, April 2021)

 Histones are tiny essential proteins that bind to DNA and store data that can be used to turn specific genes on or off.
-With the aid of a method created by researchers at Karolinska Institute, it is now possible to simultaneously analyze how various histone variants bind to the genome in tens of thousands of different cells.
+With a method created by researchers at Karolinska Institute, it is now possible to simultaneously analyze how various histone variants bind to the genome in tens of thousands of different cells.

 - The method was used on the mouse brain.
 It can be used to investigate single-cell epigenetics in other intricate tissues.